 ‘You are supposed to lie down, walking around isn’t good for the baby.
 What will happen if you fall?’

 She backs away from him.
 ‘Just leave.
 Please.
 Just leave and I’ll lie down.
 I promise.’

 Later that evening, when Leonardo comes home from whatever business he’s had in town, Shasta tells him about their butler’s too familiar behavior.

+Leonardo shrugs.
 ‘I’ll have a word with him.
 He might be a little zealous… After all, I’ve asked him to make sure you follow the doctor’s orders.
 He only means well, he has got the baby’s health in mind.’

 ‘But I’m the mistress of this house!
 He should obey me – not boss me around!’